 Extracellular recordings of electric potential have great significance in the studies of neural activity in vivo.
-In the last few years we have witnessed rapid development of technology for large scale electrical recordings.
-Various types of multielectrodes were devised to simultaneously record extracellular potentials from multiple spatial locations (Normann et al. 1999, Csicsvari et al. 2003, Barthó et al. 2004, Buzsáki 2004, Sher et al. 2007, Imfeld et al. 2008, Frey et al. 2009, Ward et al. 2009, Charvet et al. 2010).
-The low-frequency part of these recordings, the local field potentials (LFP), typically reflect the dendritic processing of synaptic inputs (Nunez & Srinivasan 2006, Einevoll et al. 2007, Pettersen et al. 2008, Lindén et al. 2010).
-Direct interpretation of LFP is difficult as it is a nonlocal measure of the neural activity: it may have contributions from neurons located more than a millimeter away from the electrode (Kreiman et al. 2006, Liu & Newsome 2006, Berens et al. 2008, Katzner et al. 2009, Xing et al. 2009) or even a few milimeters (Hunt et al. 2010).
-Therefore, if only possible it is convenient to estimate the current source density (CSD), the volume density of net transmembrane currents, generating the LFP (Lorente de No 1947, Pitts 1952, Plonsey 1969, Freeman & Nicholson 1975, Nicholson & Freeman 1975, Mitzdorf 1985).
-CSD directly relates to the local neural activity and current source density analysis is a convenient tool for analysis of LFP recorded from multielectrodes (Haberly & Shepherd 1973, Mitzdorf 1985, Schroeder et al. 1992, Ylinen et al. 1995, Lakatos et al. 2005, Lipton et al. 2006, Rajkai et al. 2008, de Solages et al. 2008).
+In the past few years, we have witnessed rapid development of technology for large-scale electrical recordings.

+Various types of multielectrodes were devised to simultaneously record extracellular potentials from multiple spatial locations (Normann, Maynard, Rousche, & Warren, 1999; Csicsvari et al., 2003; Barthó et al., 2004; Buzáki, 2004; Sher et al., 2007; Imfeld et al., 2008; Frey, Egert, Heer, Hafizovic, & Hierlemann, 2009; Ward, Rajdev, Ellison, & Irazoqui, 2009; Charvet et al., 2010).
+The low-frequency part of these recordings, the local field potentials (LFP), typically reflect the dendritic processing of synaptic inputs (Nunez & Srinivasan, 2006; Einevoll et al., 2007; Pettersen, Hagen, & Einevoll, 2008; Lindén, Pettersen, & Einevoll, 2010).
+Direct interpretation of LFP is difficult as it is a nonlocal measure of the neural activity: it may have contributions from neurons located more than 1 millimeter away from the electrode (Kreiman et al., 2006; Liu & Newsome, 2006; Berens, Keliris, Ecker, Logothetis, & Tolias, 2008; Katzner et al., 2009; Xing, Yeh, & Shapley, 2009) or even a few milimeters (Hunt, Falinska, Leski, Wójcik, & Kasicki, 2010).
+Therefore, if possible, it is convenient to estimate the CSD, the volume density of net transmembrane currents, generating the LFP (Lorente de No, 1947; Pitts, 1952; Plonsey, 1969; Freeman & Nicholson, 1975; Nicholson & Freeman, 1975; Mitzdorf, 1985).
+CSD directly relates to the local neural activity, and CSD analysis is a convenient tool for analysis of LFP recorded from multielectrodes (Haberly & Shepherd, 1973; Mitzdorf, 1985; Schroeder, Tenke, & Givre, 1992; Ylinen et al., 1995; Lakatos et al., 2005; Lipton, Fu, Branch, & Schroeder, 2006; Rajkai et al., 2008; de Solages et al., 2008).

-Since CSD in a homogeneous and isotropic tissue is given by the Laplacian of the potentials, originally it was estimated by a discrete differentiation scheme from the potentials measured on a regular grid (Freeman & Nicholson 1975, Nicholson & Freeman 1975, Mitzdorf 1985).
-In the past few years a new method for CSD estimation has been developed, the inverse CSD (iCSD) method (Pettersen et al. 2006, Łęski, Wójcik, Tereszczuk, Świejkowski, Kublik & Wróbel 2007, Wójcik & Łęski 2010, Łęski, Pettersen, Tunstall, Einevoll, Gigg & Wójcik 2011).
-The main idea behind iCSD is to assume a specific parametric form of CSD generating the measured potentials (e.g. spline interpolated between the grid nodes), calculate the LFP in a forward-modeling scheme to obtain the values of CSD parameters (e.g. CSD values at the nodes) by matching the experimental data with computed values.
+Since CSD in a homogeneous and isotropic tissue is given by the Laplacian of the potentials, originally it was estimated by a discrete differentiation scheme from the potentials measured on a regular grid (Freeman & Nicholson, 1975; Nicholson & Freeman, 1975; Mitzdorf, 1985).
+In the past few years, a new method for CSD estimation has been developed: the inverse CSD (iCSD) method (Pettersen, Devor, Ulbert, Dale, & Einevoll, 2006; Lęski et al., 2007; Wójcik & Lęski, 2010; Lęski et al., 2011).
+The main idea behind iCSD is to assume a specific parametric form of CSD generating the measured potentials (e.g., spline interpolated between the grid nodes), calculating the LFP in a forward-modeling scheme to obtain the values of CSD parameters (e.g., CSD values at the nodes) by matching the experimental data with computed values.
 The iCSD framework requires an assumption of a specific geometry of contacts requiring new calculations for each distribution of electrodes.
 So far, all the propositions assumed recordings on regular, Cartesian grids.

-Here we introduce a new, non-parametric method for CSD estimation.
-The kernel CSD method (kCSD) uses some basic facts from the theory of reproducing kernel Hilbert spaces used in machine learning (Aronszajn 1950, Vapnik 1998, Schoelkopf & Smola 2002, Shawe-Taylor & Christiani 2004).
-This method does not require the user to specify the restricted, parametrized form of the admissible CSD distributions.
-Instead, one specifies an arbitrarily broad family of possible distributions and uniqueness of the solution is guaranteed by the minimum-norm requirement built in the method.
-The assumption of regular electrode arrangement is not necessary, kCSD can be applied to recordings from electrodes distributed at any positions on one-, two-, and three-dimensional sets with equal ease.
-Moreover, we show that kCSD is a general non-parametric framework for CSD estimation including all the previous variants of iCSD methods as special cases.
+Here we introduce a new, nonparametric method for CSD estimation.
+The kernel CSD method (kCSD) uses some basic facts from the theory of reproducing kernel Hilbert spaces used in machine learning (Aronszajn, 1950; Vapnik, 1998; Schölkopf & Smola, 2002; Shawe-Taylor & Christiani, 2004).
+This method does not require the user to specify the restricted, parameterized form of the admissible CSD distributions.
+Instead, one specifies an arbitrarily broad family of possible distributions, and the uniqueness of the solution is guaranteed by the minimum-norm requirement built in the method.
+The assumption of regular electrode arrangement is not necessary; kCSD can be applied to recordings from electrodes distributed at any position on one-, two-, and three-dimensional sets with equal ease.
+Moreover, we show that kCSD is a general nonparametric framework for CSD estimation, including all the previous variants of iCSD methods as special cases.